emmanuel-battesti/place-bot/README.md

 - theta, the orientation variation (or rotation) of the robot during the last step in the reference frame

 Those data are relative the previous position of the robot.
 Usually, we use odometry by integrating measurements over time to get an estimate of the current position of the robot.
-This can be very useful for example when GPS data is no longer provided in some areas of the map.

 Angles, alpha and theta, increase with a counter-clockwise rotation of the robot.
 Their value is between -Pi and Pi.
 Gaussian noise was added separately to the three parts of the data to make them look like real noise.